CS171/2015-cs171-homework/section7/README.md

 We'll use Node for that (you'll need to [install it](https://nodejs.org/download/) to use it).
 Node is a way to run Javascript outside a browser.

-*open fetch/fetch.js and briefly walk through the script*
+*open fetch/fetch.js and briefly walk through the script. add your API key*

 Notice we're using `request()` instead of `d3.json()`.

 *run `node fetch.js`; quit after a few pages*

+We've already run the script for you and the [resulting data is available](http://static.davidchouinard.com/cs171/section7.json)(3.1GB).

 At this point, we'd be ready to start making a beautiful visualization.